 What should you do with life insurance proceeds?

+Thomas D. Currey, owner of TDC Financial Services in Grand Prairie, Texas, and chair of the board of directors of the nonprofit Life Happens, warns individuals to be careful with their newly acquired windfall.
 “The one word of caution I’d have is that when anyone comes into a large sum of money, it’s easy to spend first and ask questions later,” Currey says.
 “Seeking counsel to help you assess what your current needs are and how to make it go as far as possible is always a good idea.”